 - Surround the cream cheese with sliced onions and jalapenos if desired.

-- Smoke for 1 hour, tossing the onions and jalapenos often to ensure coated with liquid and prevent
+- Smoke for 1 hour, tossing the onions and jalapenos often to ensure coated with liquid and prevent from drying.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe’s nutritional value will vary depending on the ingredients used, measuring methods, and portion sizes.